-The operation is also reasonably financially sound, although its rates are higher than the surrounding area and have been a cause for concern.
+The Utility operations are reasonably financially sound, although there is an ongoing issue with the Electric Division.
+Its rates are higher than its competitors in the surrounding area and have been a cause for concern.
 Recently, the City considered selling the electric utility.
 To develop the information necessary to evaluate its options, the Council appointed a blue ribbon committee, the Electric Services Assessment Steering Committee.
 Its mission was to study how best the City could cost effectively serve Danville's electric customers.
-It made seven recommendations which were to:
+Ultimately the City's elected officials accepted the Steering Committee's recommendations and agreed that it was in the best interests of the City, its residents and its businesses to retain its electric utility.
+The challenge will be to implement the Committee's recommendations.